programmfabrik/fylr-gitbook/for-system-administrators/migration/README.md

 {% hint style="info" %}
 This page describes the complete migration between productive instances.

 For using SQL dumps as backups, please see [Backups & Restore](../backup.md) instead.
+The migration tools should **not** be used for any data backups!
+Especially files are not part of the backup, but only referenced by URL.
 {% endhint %}

 This page describes of the **fylr migration tool**, which is an internal part of the **fylr** binary and can be used by calling sub commands from the command line.